diveone/instructkit/README.md

 __Relationships__

+There are at least 2 base models known: the users and the modules.
+Users are just the people who will use the app.
+Modules are the targetted blocks of content.

-User > Student User > Instructor
+- User > Student
+- User > Instructor
-Course has many Units has many Lessons has many assignments Schedule has many attendees
+- Course has many Units has many Lessons has many Assignments
+- Schedule has many attendees

 Attendance Notes
 ```py